Tristia of the Deep-Blue Sea

 Tristia of the Deep-Blue Sea (蒼い海のトリスティア, Aoi Umi no Torisutia) is a PS2, PSP, and PC game, developed by Kogado Studio.
 This game is part of the Deep-Blue series along with the sequel, Neosphere of the Deep-Blue Sky (蒼い空のネオスフィア) and Akatsuki no Amaneka to Aoi Kyojin.
 The story has been adapted into an OVA, and has been released with a title of "發明工坊" in China, Hong Kong, Taiwan, U.S.A., Russia, and Poland.

 For the 10th anniversary celebration, this game was re-released on the PSP on August 9, 2012.

+It was re-released as Tristia: Legacy on the Nintendo Switch & Steam in 2023.

 The opening and ending theme song of the game is "UP TO ME!!" by Sakura Nogawa, who voices the character of Nene Hampden.

 Gameplay

 Tristia of the Deep-Blue Sea is a simulation game in which the player's goal is to rebuild the city of Tristia.
 The player takes the role of Nanoca Flanka and must build an array of technological gadgets using schematics and various raw materials that can be encountered in-game, and sell them to people of Tristia.
 As new gadgets are introduced to the town, the town is able to produce a greater variety of items and gradually grows.